 In our office we use digital radiography which allows us to take x-rays using 50-70% less radiation versus conventional x-rays.
-Coupled with computer monitorying, digital x-ray technology allows us to enhance the images for better diagnosis of any dental concerns.
+Coupled with computer monitoring, digital x-ray technology allows us to enhance the images for better diagnosis of any dental concerns.
 A leaded apron with a thyroid collar will help minimize exposure to radiation while the x-rays are being taken and should be used whenever possible.

 Non-Surgical Gum Treatments (Deep Cleaning)